laurelnaiad/mldock/README.md

 Prerequisites:
 * NodeJS 6.5+
-* docker-related commands require that the shell in whih they're run is configured for some docker host.
-Installing Docker for Mac or Docker for Windows, is thus, sufficient.
-* (docker is _not_ needed just to download .rpms.)
+* A Docker host: docker-related functions and the build command require some Docker host.
+Installing Docker for Mac or Docker for Windows is, thus, sufficient, as would be having access to a remote Docker host.
+(Docker is _not_ needed just to download .rpms.)

 ```bash
 npm install mldock # can be also be global, docker doesn't care